microsoft/bedrock/cluster/README.md

 Azure is currently the only provider supported, but we would welcome pull requests for other clouds.

-## Creating a new Cluster Environment
+## Setup

-This automation `kubectl` for interacting with Kubernetes clusters, and `Terraform` for infrastructure automation.
+Bedrock's cluster creation automation requires `kubectl` for interacting with Kubernetes clusters, and `Terraform` for infrastructure automation.
 If you haven't already, install them:

 - [terraform](https://www.terraform.io/intro/getting-started/install.html)
 - [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)

-For Azure based clusters, it also uses the `az` command line tool:
+For Azure based clusters, you also need to have the `az` command line tool:

 - [az cli](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest)

+## Creating a new Cluster Environment

-Copy an existing cluster environment to use as a template for your deployment:
+In bedrock, each cluster is defined in an environment that captures its configuration.
+To create a new cluster environment, one typically copies an existing cluster environment to use as a template for your deployment.
+For example, for an AKS cluster:

 ```bash
 $ cp -r environments/azure/aks-flux environments/azure/my-cluster
 ```

-Edit `environments/azure/my-cluster/cluster.tfvars` (or whatever name you chose for your cluster) and update the following variables (for the full list of customizable variables see `inputs.tf`):
+The next step is to edit `environments/azure/my-cluster/cluster.tfvars` (or whatever name you chose for your cluster) and update the following variables (for a full list of customizable variables see `inputs.tf`):

 - `resource_group_name` - Name of the resource group for the cluster
 - `cluster_name` - Name of the cluster itself